 Burrows was born in Dallas in 1917.
-He received a Bachelor of Arts degree in literature from Yale.
-There, he was a class poet and member of the editorial board of the Yale Literary Magazine.
-He received his master’s degree in literature from the University of Michigan, where he was won a Hopwood Award for creative writing.
-Burrows continued to write poetry throughout his lifetime; his first book, The Arctic Tern and Other Poems (1957) was a finalist for a National Book Award.
+He received a bachelor’s degree in literature from Yale, was named a class poet and member of the editorial board of the Yale literary magazine.
+He received his master’s degree in literature from the University of Michigan, where he won a Hopwood Award for creative writing.
+Burrows continued to write poetry throughout his lifetime.
+His first book, The Arctic Tern and Other Poems (1957) was a finalist for a National Book Award.

 He served as a lieutenant in the U.S. Naval Reserve, working as a deck and combat information officer for carriers in the Pacific theater from 1943 to ’46.

 Burrows is survived by his wife of 39 years, Beth Elpern Burrows; by three sons from a previous marriage, David, Daniel and Edwin; and by five grandchildren.